The Media Arts Centre is the media production facility for the College of Arts, Business, Law and Social Sciences.

 Specialised computer control interfaces to allow emulated analogue mixing in a digital environment.

-Digital radio desks allow the mixing of multiple audio sources in a number of locations into one magazine style radio program.
+Digital Podcast desks allow the mixing of multiple audio sources in a number of locations into one magazine style program.

 The desks are fully customisable to allow talkback between the studios and allow interaction with phone callers.

 Three Teaching Spaces

 The three teaching spaces are equipped with audio visual and computer equipment to allow the presentation of teaching material in a interactive and relevant way.

 A huge ever expanding collection of portable equipment is available to capture the real world, with everything from motion picture quality cameras to the latest in digital interactive design.

 The specifics of the equipment can be seen by authorised users on the Media Arts Centre website.

 Level 2 Building 450